harness/developer-hub/docs/platform/2_Delegates/secure-delegates/delegate-mtls-support.md

 :::

 4. Once the certificates are created, provide the public cert of the CA certificate to Harness support.
-5. Furthermore, provide a unique prefix where the mTLS endpoint to be hosted at (this can be anything, but has to be unique)
+5. Provide a unique API prefix to the location where your mTLS endpoint is hosted.
+You can set any prefix for your directory path, but it must be unique.

 :::note
 After this, Harness will perform the steps to enable the mTLS.